 The basic premise is sound: Scout Elves appear in homes every Christmas, where they quietly observe children’s behaviour and report back to Santa Claus every night.
 After feeding Santa crucial intelligence to help inform his decision about which names go on the ‘naughty or nice’ lists, the elves then return from the North Pole and seek out new vantage points around the house from where they can continue their surveillance.
 The excitement for children is waking up every morning and seeing if they can find where the elves are hiding.

-But at some point in the last 15 years, it feels like social media influencers (the type who wouldn’t just sell their soul, but remorselessly attempt to improve its reach and engagement via a series of inane Instagram Stories) got hold of this tradition, where they turned a simple idea of ‘find the elf’ into a nightmarish competition of who can create the most hilarious and share-worthy scenes involving Santas little spies.
+But at some point in the last 15 years, it feels like social media influencers (the type who wouldn’t just sell their soul, but remorselessly attempt to improve its reach and engagement via a series of inane Instagram Stories) got hold of this tradition, where they turned the simple idea of ‘find the elf’ into a nightmarish competition of who can create the most hilarious and share-worthy scenes involving Santas little spies.

 My son keeps hinting that he would like to see Larry wrap our Christmas tree in toilet paper.
 My wife and I continually bat that idea away by reminding him that Larry is here to observe his and his brother’s behaviour in the run-up to Christmas, so being naughty wouldn’t be setting the right example.
 He’s a cheeky elf, yes, but he doesn’t have a behavioural disorder.

-We’ve tried to orchestrate a few small scale toilet paper-related scenes in the hope it will assuage his desire for larger scale high jinks with bog roll.
+We’ve tried to orchestrate a few small scale toilet paper-related scenes in the hope it will assuage his desire for larger-scale high jinks with bog roll.
 I created a snowman out of three toilet rolls the other night, which seemed to go down quite well.
-Of course, at some point in the next few days I will have to perform a most Scrooge-like act and wipe my bum on a cheery snowman’s face.
-That’s a Christmas violation that will see me, not just added to the naughty list, but blacklisted for life.
+Of course, at some point in the next few days, I will have to perform a most Scrooge-like act and wipe my bum on a cheery snowman’s face.
+That’s a Christmas violation that will see me not just added to the naughty list but blacklisted for life.

-However, some of the Elf on the Shelf inspiration that I’ve found on Google is weirdly scatological in nature and downright disgusting.
-One photo shows two elves sitting on a toilet seat horribly smeared with excrement, with the words “Needed a poo” scrawled on the lid with a soiled finger.
-Of course, the idea that elves would excrete anything other than perhaps rainbow-coloured sherbet, or that they would work for Santa Claus and yet be unaware of basic toilet etiquette, is utterly ridiculous.
+However, some of the Elf on the Shelf inspiration that I’ve found on Google is weirdly scatological and downright disgusting.
+One photo shows two elves sitting on a toilet seat smeared with excrement, with the words “Needed a poo” scrawled on the lid with a soiled finger.
+Of course, the idea that elves would excrete anything other than perhaps rainbow-coloured sherbet or that they would work for Santa Claus and yet be unaware of basic toilet etiquette is utterly ridiculous.
 I’ve seen another picture of an elf urinating into bottles, which he’s selling on a lemonade stall.
 “Merry Christmas!
 Drink my piss!”
 Where’s the magic in that?!
 Still, I’m sure it clocked up several thousand likes, shares, retweets, upvotes, or whatever method of validation the parent’s drug of choice was.

 But for us, with our gentle, low-key, unshared efforts, we’ve now got just two more days to go.
-Two more days to rack our tired brains at the arse-end of the day in order to come up with a plan of action for a smirking toy.
+Two more days to rack our tired brains at the arse-end of the day to come up with a plan of action for a smirking toy.
 The other day, my son marvelled at how Larry could move around the house while we were all sleeping, which warmed my cockles no end.
 And it’s certainly been worth getting an Elf on the Shelf just to watch our boys excitedly combing the house each morning.
-But when this Christmas has passed and my wife and I congratulate ourselves on a job well done, one question still remains: what the holy hell do we do with him next year?
+But when this Christmas has passed, and my wife and I congratulate ourselves on a job well done, one question remains: what the holy hell do we do with him next year?